KBOX1234/sphysics/README.md

-# Simple Physics library
+# Simple Physics Library

-This project is a small lighweight physics engine<br>
+This project is a small lightweight physics engine<br>
-This was made by a dislexic 15 year old in his moms basment so sorry for bad spelling<br>
+This was made by a dyslexic 15-year-old in his mom's basement so sorry for the bad spelling<br>
-This library is not a full on physics engine but aimes to give you the tools to do so your self<br>
+This library is not a full-on physics engine but aims to give you the tools to do so yourself <br>
-The library is made to be as flexible as possible.
-It will run on practicaly anything, with the only<br>
+The library is made to be as flexible as possible meaning that it will run on practically anything, with the only<br>
-soft requirement being that your CPU has an FPU (still runs but is slower without)<br>
+soft requirement being that your CPU has an FPU (still runs but is slower without).
+It will also work with any game engine/graphics library.<br>
-Its released under the LGPL 2.1 license so its free to use in any project.<br>
+It's released under the LGPL 2.1 license so it's free to use in any project (some credit would be nice tho :).<br>

-#### if you don't like the spelling just dm me some corrected code at kboxkbox1234@gmail.com
+#### If you don't like the spelling just dm me some corrected code at kboxkbox1234@gmail.com

+##Setting up
+The only requirement is to have math.h installed (it probably is already installed)<br>
+If you want to run the included demo, you will need to install <a href="https://www.raylib.com/">raylib</a> which is the graphics library used to visualize everything.